SEEDS-Group/TTSL/docs/language/common/validity.md

 }
 ```

-Multiple versions of the function for different timeframes can be definied by using the `valid` keyword multiple times.
+Multiple versions of the function for different timeframes can be definied by defining multiple timespans.
 It is important that the timeframes cannot overlap.

 ```ttsl
 function foo() {